tjphoton/FCND/FCND-P2-Motion-Planning/FCND_P2_writeup.md

 python motion_planning.py
 ```

 The quad fly a jerky path of waypoints to the northeast.
 It is becuase in the `planning_utils.py`, the grid path planning algorithm only implemented 4 possible actions, north, west, east, south.
-When asked to plan a goal position that is at a diagonal north east location,
-the planner has no choice, but to give a solution to follow a jerky north, east, north, east, ... , north, east action path.
+When asked to find a path to the north east goal position diagonal to the start location, the planner has no choice but to give a solution to follow a jerky north, east, north, east, ... , north, east action path.

 The other difference about `motion_planning.py` from the `backyard_flyer_solution.py` script inlcudes:
 1. There is a new PLANNING state added, which is excuted after ARMING state and before TAKEOFF state.